EFFECTIVE DATE: FEBRUARY 28, 2019

 - Business Changes.
 If Kindara should ever file for bankruptcy or merge with another company, or if Kindara should decide to buy, sell, or reorganize some part or all of its business, Kindara may be required to disclose your Personal Information to prospective or actual purchasers in connection with one of these transactions.

 - As Required by Law and Other Extraordinary Disclosures.
 Kindara may be required to disclose your Personal Information if it: (i) believes it is reasonably necessary to comply with legal process (such as a court order, subpoena, search warrant, etc.) or other legal requirements of any governmental authority, (ii) would potentially mitigate our liability in an actual or potential lawsuit, (iii) is otherwise necessary to protect our rights or property, or (iv) is necessary to protect the legal rights or property of others.

 YOUR RIGHT TO ACCESS, MAKE CHANGES TO, OR REQUEST DELETION OF PERSONAL INFORMATION

-You may request access to, correction of, or deletion of your Personal Information.
-For instructions on changing any of your privacy preferences, accessing your information, updating your information or for any privacy or data-protection-related question please write to email@example.com for assistance.
+You may access, correct, or delete your Personal Information within the Kindara app.
+For assistance with changing any of your privacy preferences, accessing your information, updating your information or for any privacy or data-protection-related question please write to firstname.lastname@example.org.